-The PID sampling results will be used to determine the effectiveness of the wind powered SSD system in removing residual vapors from beneath the building.
+The PID monitoring and laboratory sample results will be used to determine the effectiveness of the wind powered SSD systems in removing residual vapors from beneath the building.
 The flow readings will be used to determine that an adequate volume of air is being withdrawn from beneath the building through the risers.
 These readings will allow an estimate to be made of the mass removal of the VOCs over time.
+The vacuum readings will be used to confirm that a vacuum has been established in the subsurface area beneath the building.